oluwakeye-john/viz-movies/README.md

 # Viz Movies

-This movie website uses TMDB
+A movie dababase website uses TMDB

 To run